Internet in Italy

 The Internet country code top-level domain (ccTLD) for Italy is .it and is sponsored by Consiglio Nazionale delle Ricerche.
 The .eu domain is also used, as it is shared with other European Union member states.

 Currently Internet access is available to businesses and home users in various forms, including dial-up, fiber, cable, DSL, and wireless.

 History

+Sublink Network was a non-profit association founded in Italy in 1989 to allow cost-sharing access to the Internet.
+Sublink Network was registered with the sublink.org domain (this domain now belongs to one of the founders).
+Sublink Network had its own sublink.* newsgroup hierarchy and a gateway with the Italian branch of FidoNet.

+Sublink was the very first public (non-academic) internet email and newsgroup network in Italy, with very low access fees (around $100 a year), fast backbone modems running at 19200 bit/s (the average modem was 2400 bit/s at that time), and fully registered to the NIC.
+When after 1997, low cost PPP commercial access to the Internet started to become available, interest for UUCP cost-share Internet feeds started to decline and the association was naturally dissolved.